galasa-dev/galasa.dev/src/markdown-pages/about_Galasa.md

 Galasa is an open source deep integration test framework for teams looking to put more power into their testing practices.
 What makes it a *deep integration* test framework is its ability to support tests that cross system boundaries and reach into remote layers inaccessible to other test tools.

-Galasa has been architected to ensure that the routine, daily tasks of writing and executing tests are straightforward and well within the range of anyone with a little Java knowledge.
+Galasa has been architected to ensure that the routine, daily tasks of writing and executing tests are straightforward and well within the range of anyone with a little Java<sup>TM</sup> knowledge.
 The more complex parts of tests (such as provisioning) are abstracted into other system components that can be written by experts and easily distributed to the team.

 If you've ever struggled to operationalize or automate the testing of complex systems, you may recognize the origins of your unrest among the some of the signs we've elicited from internal and external teams during our design process: